 For a molecule with n chirality centers, the maximum number of possible stereoisomers is 2n.

 Consider 2,3-butanediol.
-The molecule has two chirality centers, the carbons 2 and 3, so there are 22 = 4 possible stereoisomers, whose structures are depicted in the figure, in the Fischer projections, indicated as A, B, C, D.
+The molecule has two chirality centers, the carbons 2 and 3.
+Therefore, there are 22 = 4 possible stereoisomers, whose structures are depicted in the figure, in the Fischer projections, indicated as A, B, C, D.

 Structures A and B are mirror images of each other and non-superimposable, then they are a pair of enantiomers.